fuzzy76/matilda-docker-compose/README.md

 Uses an env file for settings.
 Exposes porst 27015 and 27020 (both tcp and udp).
 Mounts a data_storage folder for game data.

+*Note*: The SourceMod plugin nextmap needs to be disabled manually for map voting to work!

 ## Service: mysql

 Software: https://www.mysql.com/